 The Westerham beekeepers meetings are open to anyone interested in the topic and you will be most welcome to attend.
 It would be helpful if you will kindly to let us know that you plan to attend.

-Directions for Westerham Hall: From the A25 in the centre of Westerham (by the Green), take the London Road towards Biggin Hill; turn first right into Quebec Avenue; the car park and Westerham Hall is on the right hand side.
-OS Ref: 447542 .
-Please be aware that parking restrictions are still in place on the roads near Westerham Hall.
+From the A 25 in the centre of Westerham (by the Green), take the London Road towards Biggin Hill; turn first right into Quebec Avenue; the car park and Westerham Hall is on the right hand side.

-The Association runs a Training Apiary for new beekeepers at weekends.
+The Association runs a Training Apiary for new beekeepers at weekends during the summer months.

-New beekeepers are invited to attend the training apiary to gain experience in handling bees and to discuss practical beekeeping matters.
-Our thanks are due to James, Geoff and Sean for providing this training service in the ‘out apiary’.
+Our thanks are due to Tracy, Steve and James for providing this training service in the ‘out apiary’.